We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - educating oneself on the spread of infection

-There is evidence to suggest that interventions from public health bodies to promote hand-washing can reduce diarrhea rates by about one-third.
+There is evidence to suggest that interventions from public health bodies to promote hand-washing can reduce diarrhea rates by about

 In developing countries, however, the prevention of diarrhea may be more challenging due to dirty water and poor sanitation.